jptrainor/js_bridge/README.md

 ## Does it really work?
 Is it actually useful?

 Yes.
-It is used in a real life project to put an ExtJS interface on top of a layer of Dart code that is responsible for all server communication, resource caching, etc. It works fine in this application.
+It is used in a real life project to put an Polymer/Javascript interface on top of a layer of Dart code that is responsible for all server communication, resource caching, etc. It works fine in this application.